Envirometrix/PredictiveSoilMapping/02-Software.md

 sudo rm rstudio-1.1.447-amd64.deb
 ```

-Again, RStudio is constantly updated so you might have to adjust the rstudio version and distribution.
+Again, RStudio is constantly updated so you might have to obtain the most recent rstudio version and distribution.
 To learn more about doing first steps in R and RStudio and to learn to improve your scripting skills more efficiently, consider studying the following two Open Access books:

 * Grolemund, G., (2014) [Hands-On Programming with R](https://rstudio-education.github.io/hopr/).
 O’Reilly, ISBN: 9781449359010, 236 pages.